 - Cost Reduction – A proactive strategy eliminates most issues before they emerge, which results in long term equipment reliability at a drastically decreased price.

-- Reliability – Keeping things regularly maintained ensures you deliver a consistent product.
+- Reliability – Keeping things maintained regularly to ensure you deliver a consistent product.

-- Conservation – Equipment that has been treated with routine maintenance will have a longer service life and will provide increased profit.
+- Conservation – Equipment treated with routine maintenance will have a longer service life and will provide increased profit.

 Create A Preventative Maintenance Plan

 - Get Your Team On Board: One of the first steps to building your preventative maintenance program is getting your team on board.
 If you don’t have their buy-in, the plan will not be successful.
 However, when your team is aligned, maintenance issues will be handled more efficiently – saving your company time, money, and resources.
-Review your preventative maintenance program thoroughly with your team to ensure they understand what it’s used for and how it will benefit the facility.
+Review your preventative maintenance program thoroughly with your team to ensure they understand how to use it and how it will benefit the facility.

 - Determine Potential Issues: Next, figure out what areas will require scheduled attention.
 Start by evaluating the performance of larger, more expensive systems within your facility.
-Currently, are there any issues you know of that need to be addressed?
-Can you make any logical assumptions of issues which will appear in the near future?
-Be sure to address those items in your preventative maintenance strategy.
+Currently, are there any problems you know of that need to be addressed?
+Can you make any logical assumptions of issues which will appear soon?
+Be sure to tackle those items in your preventative maintenance strategy.

-- Plan Your Schedule: Using your baseline from the last step, create your preventative maintenance schedule.
-Plan everything from routine maintenance to upgrades into your calendar for the upcoming year.
-While doing so, be sure to take your facility’s uses and occupants into account as you schedule out loud or invasive tasks.
+- Plan Your Schedule: From the last step, plan everything from routine maintenance to upgrades into your calendar for the upcoming year.
+Be sure to take your facility’s uses and occupants into account as you schedule out loud or invasive tasks.
 For example, equipment upgrades in an educational facility are better planned into lengthy breaks to avoid stirring dust in the air and disruptions to the learning environment.
 Similarly, HVAC tune-ups for a healthcare facility are best made at night when occupants are at the lowest level.

 Preventative Maintenance by the Seasons

 The most common method of preventative maintenance is maintenance by the season.
-As the name suggests, this course is directed by the seasons.
 Seasonal maintenance is often considered less rigorous than others, yet covers the bases to keep your facility up-and-running.
-To help you get started on this preventative maintenance method, we’ve provided and grouped maintenance tasks to be completed as the season’s change.
+To help you get started on this preventative maintenance method, we’ve provided maintenance tasks to complete as the season’s change.